barryanders/mac-primer/README.md

 ### Update Dotfiles

-The dotfiles are live because they are linked to from your home folder, but you may need to start a new CLI session for your changes to take effect (I use the [`reload`](https://github.com/barryanders/mac-primer/blob/main/dotfiles/.commands/$) command).
+After installing, the dotfiles in `~//dotfiles` have links in the home directory.
+You may need to start a new CLI session for your changes to take effect (I use the [`reload`](https://github.com/barryanders/mac-primer/blob/main/dotfiles/.commands/$) command).
 As you add or remove files, simply rerun the installer to sync your changes.
 Dead links get removed and new links get added.
 I use the [`update dotfiles`](https://github.com/barryanders/mac-primer/blob/main/dotfiles/.commands/update) command to relink mine.

 ### Customize Dotfiles